Skip to content

 mtr 192.168.1.1

-• Verify device management interface has IP address and is administratively up
+• Verify the device management interface has an IP address and is administratively up

-• Check firewall rules on all devices between rConfig server and target device
+• Review firewall rules on all devices between the rConfig server and the target device

-• Confirm routing tables include routes to device management networks
+• Confirm routing tables include the device management networks

-• Verify VLANs and VRFs configured correctly for management traffic
+• Check VLANs and VRFs are configured correctly for management traffic

-After confirming network connectivity, verify the management protocol service is accessible.
+Once network connectivity is confirmed, verify the management protocol service is accessible.

 Terminal window